-Located in the outskirts of Ahangama village, we are close to a range of amenities including well-reviewed yoga and surf camps, and yet in a position of peace and privilege on a hill, fronted by padi.
-You will see restored local houses and plenty of wildlife on the pleasant 7-min stroll to the beach and coastal road, while UNESCO World Heritage City Galle Fort is only 20 mins away by car.
+Located in the outskirts of Ahangama village, we are close to a range of amenities including well-reviewed yoga and surf camps, and yet in a position of peace and privilege on a hill, bordered by a large padi.
+You will see restored local houses and wildlife on the pleasant 7-min stroll to the beach and coastal road.
+UNESCO World Heritage City Galle Fort is only 20 mins away by car.

-Appointments were non-transferable and usually hereditary, made to locals, usually from wealthy influential families loyal to the British Crown.
+Appointments were non-transferable and usually hereditary, and from wealthy influential families loyal to the British Crown.